Have you ever heard about Swedish Flower Hen chickens? This chicken breed has an interesting name because it contains the word hen.

 These Swedish Flower Hens are like other landrace chickens and quite healthy.
 They don’t have any major health issues.

-However, as with other hens, keep a lookout for pests such as lice and parasites.
-To avoid infection, keep their coop clean and refresh their food and water on a regular basis.
+However, as with other hens, they should be aware of pests such as lice and parasites.
+To avoid infection, they should keep their coop clean and regularly refresh their food and water.

-In today’s era, lots of different types of recognized chicken breeds are available.
-If you want to raise a non-recognized chicken breed with lovely nature you can add a few Swedish Flower Hens to your flocks.
+In today’s era, many types of recognized chicken breeds are available.
+If you want to raise a non-recognized chicken breed with lovely nature, add a few Swedish Flower Hens to your flocks.

-However, they have a few amazing qualities like foraging, friendliness, environment adaptive nature, eggs production, and meat ability.
-I hope this 101 guide on Swedish Flower Hen helped you to know all about this breed.
+However, they have amazing qualities, such as foraging, friendliness, an environment-adaptive nature, egg production, and meat ability.
+I hope this complete Swedish Flower Hen guide helped you learn about this breed.